malcolmbarrett/malco.io/content/authors/malcolm-barrett/_index.md

 authors:
 - admin
 bio: |
-  I am an R developer and a PhD student in Epidemiology at the University of Southern California.
+  I am a data scientist, an R developer, and an epidemiologist.
 My work in public health has spanned on-ground clinical education and research for clinical and cohort studies.
 Previously, I was an intern at RStudio, and I served two years in AmeriCorps at federally-qualified health centers in Michigan and New York City.
 education:
   courses:
   - course: PhD in Epidemiology